 Botflies like to get under your skin, literally.
 They start by laying their eggs on mosquitos.
 What do mosquitos like to do?
 Bite humans.
 This conveniently deposits the botfly eggs under our skin.
 They then hatch, and the larvae have a nice warm place to live.

 Through a small hole in your skin, the larva can breathe.
-They feed on the flesh in their little skin-cave and stay cozy warm.
+They feed on the flesh in their little skin cave and stay cozy and warm.
 Once they grow into bumblebee-sized adults, they crawl out to lay eggs somewhere else.
 If there are many larvae involved, it’s called myiasis, meaning an infestation under the skin.
 Yum.
 That’s why it pays to pack a good bug spray.

-During the Cold War, the U.S. military ran thousands of training runs, dropping bombs over the jungle.
+During the Cold War, the U.S. military ran thousands of training runs in the area of the Darién Gap, dropping bombs over the jungle.
 Most of the bombs detonated.
-Some did not.
-These remaining explosives still lie in the jungle waiting for some poor, unfortunate soul to step off the trail — what little trail is there — just a bit too far.
+However, some did not.
+Those bombs have been covered over by jungle growth and are now hidden on the jungle floor under a layer of vegetation.
+These remaining undetonated explosives still lie in the jungle, waiting for some poor, unfortunate soul to step off the trail — what little trail is there — just a bit too far and set off a massive explosion.

 So the Darién Gap sounds downright peachy to visit, doesn’t it?